jljustinlu/WordBank/README.md

-# List of rare words I have collected over the years
+List of rare words I have collected over the years.